Back to blog

 Multiply that across a month and you get 11 hours back.
 Across a year, that is 130 hours.
 That is three full work weeks you can spend on revenue-generating activity instead of inbox management.

 The question is not whether this would help.
 The question is how much it is costing you right now to keep doing it manually.
+Companies that respond to leads within one hour are seven times more likely to qualify them.
+Every minute your inbox sits unsorted is a minute a lead is cooling off.